Top 5 Drainage Problems in Sydney Homes

 While minor clogs in sinks or toilets can be handled with a plunger, sewer line issues require expert help.
 Here’s how licensed plumbers solve them:

-- Pipe Relining: A no-dig technique that reinforces damaged pipes from the inside, sealing cracks and preventing future root intrusion.
+• Pipe Relining: A no-dig technique that reinforces damaged pipes from the inside, sealing cracks and offering a lifespan of pipe relining solutions that often exceeds 25 years.

 Understanding the Difference: Household Drain vs. Sewer Line Issues